y-scope/yscope-docs/docs/dev-guide/contrib-guides-taskfiles.md

 ## Ordering of list/map entries

-List/map entries should be ordered alphabetically (except for `vars`).
+List/map entries should be ordered alphabetically (except for `vars`), case-insensitively.
 Where there are several attributes, they may be broken down into categories with a comment above each category.

 Entries in the `vars` attribute may violate this ordering so that variables defined later can depend on the values of variables defined earlier.